jmscslgroup/libpanda/README.md

 `$ sudo ./pandaCurses -u s`

 ## Setup:
-The lobrary is self-documenting using Doxygen, producing both HTML and LaTex.
+The library is self-documenting using Doxygen, producing both HTML and LaTex.
 Generate the documentation as follows:

 `$ doxygen doxygen.conf`